Treats for Horses

 Orange peel: During my years packing in the Sierra Mountains and the Montgomery Wild Horse Pass, feeding leftover orange peel was popular with my horses.
 Orange peel is mostly fiber and a few other nutrients.
 You are feeding a very small amount so the nutrient profile is insignificant anyway.

 Sugar cubes: Perhaps the oldest treat of the horse world, sugar cubes are a great treat when fed sparingly.
 One sugar cube has about 4 grams of sugar (one teaspoon).
 Keep in mind that all feeds (except oil & water) have sugars and starches.
 One medium apple has 19 grams of sugar, equivalent to almost 5 sugar cubes.
-To have a better perspective of foods and sugar you may want to read Is Molasses Unhealthy? in Dr. Bray’s Corner.
+To have a better perspective of foods and sugar you may want to read Molasses: How much did you say? in Dr. Bray’s Corner.

 Peppermint candy: Yes they made the list and Star Brite has only 3.7 grams of sugar.
 See Peppermint Treats Are Ok for Your Horse for more info.

 Cookie: Grocery store cookies are perhaps the most expensive choice and have more sugar and other additives than a single sugar cube (sugar cookie: 9 grams of sugar / Oreo: 14g / ginger snap: 7g / sugar cube: 4g).
 Ginger snaps were not popular at my house, so any homemade holiday gift of ginger snaps would go into the trash or sometimes with me to the barn.
-The only problem was that they always crumbled in my jacket pocket!
+Of course feeding your horse cookies should be done minimally, but still a delightful treat!

 Horse treat: There are horse treats available at feed stores.
 As with any feed, make sure to take a look at the ingredient list before purchasing.